Home > Business > CSR > Corporate environmental policy: why and how should it be implemented?

 Share this page :

-The environment is increasingly on everyone's mind, and companies are responding to it more than consciously.
+Environmental issues are increasingly top of mind, and companies are responding to them more than consciously.
 But how can this concern be translated into action, and what are the issues at stake?

 Corporate environmental policy: a major training issue.